 The speed with which your landing page loads might be one of the most crucial things to get right regarding landing page SEO.

 One would’ve thought 7 seconds is no big deal, but it can cost you one-third of your visitors overall.
 So, make sure you have managed your data properly and haven’t created a “heavy” page with large images and too many plugins.

 Too many back button hits can show search engines that your landing page has nothing to show either way.

 But of course, this is not all.
 You need more users to find your landing page and send more organic traffic to your website.
 So, don’t hesitate to make your content shareable and give it more exposure by distributing your landing page to platforms and pages like LinkedIn groups and Facebook groups.
-In fact, according to Outreach Monks – optimising landing pages can be time-consuming and complex, if you are new to SEO.
+In fact, according to Outreach Monks – optimizing landing pages can be time-consuming and complex if you are new to SEO.
 Our experienced team of professionals can identify areas for improvement, implement white hat link building tactics, and track results to ensure your site is performing optimally.

 You can also create an event with relevant content and send users to sign up on your landing page.
 All in all, it helps to create shareable content that users can show their peers and get them that precious word-of-mouth conversion.

 The Constantly Advancing Algorithm of Google

 Google’s algorithm is like a mystery box that keeps changing.
 Think of it as a secret recipe that Google doesn’t fully share.
 Over time, Google has gotten smarter at figuring out what people really want when they search for something.
 They keep updating their algorithm, and these updates have funny animal names like “Hummingbird,” “Panda,” and “Penguin.”